gwicks56/Sunshine/README.md

 # Sunshine
-Grabs your postcode from your location, and shows a simple 7 day weather forecast
+Grabs your postcode from your latitude and longitude, and shows a simple 7 day weather forecast